Northwest Native Canoe Center

 Project Description

 The Carving House will provide insight into distinctive varieties of Native American culture and be a place where Native carvers are safe, and the public is welcome.
-The Carving House will include a living roof and the beach will have a carved Welcome Figure.
-The facility will provide space for an ongoing Native American canoe carving program, and storage for canoes that will be hand-launched into the lake during operating hours.
-Docents will also explain the Northwest Native American skills and beliefs used over generations in building canoes.
+In addition to creating a gathering space to learn about canoe carving and culture, it also provides storage for canoes that will be hand-launched into the lake during operating hours.
+The project will provide opportunities for visitors to physically interact with and participate actively within a portion of Native Culture that is largely unseen today and provides a space where practices and thousand-year-old traditions can be witnessed once again.
+The Carving House project will include a living roof and the beach will have a carved Welcome Figure; docents will help explain the Northwest Native American skills and beliefs used over generations in building canoes.

 Parks and Recreation